 In order for our judge lists to be of value, they must be accurate.
 Thus, it is very important that you keep us current on your contact information (street address, telephone number, email, etc.).
 BJCP policy requires that all active BJCP judges maintain a valid email account on file in the BJCP database since email is the primary communication method used by the BJCP.

 To help keep the database current, each BJCP judge is urged to check their Personal Judge Record often to review the file for accuracy.
 If address information is incorrect, use the Change of Address web application.
 You may also contact the IT Director, found in the Administrative Contacts section of this guide.

 The BJCP publishes a set of Style Guidelines intended to identify the characteristics of specific beer styles recognized around the world.
 These guidelines are used to establish entry categories at competitions and provide brewers with parameters which can be used when creating recipes for specific beer styles.
 The Guidelines are monitored by a committee of experienced judges.
 They are revised periodically as more is learned about the wide variety of beer styles which are currently being produced or when new information is discovered about historical styles.
 The most current official version of the guidelines are always available on the BJCP Website.
-A major revision to the BJCP Style Guidelines was completed in 2004, and a minor update was completed in early 2008.

 The BJCP maintains a Website where it posts calendars of registered competitions, scheduled exams, CEP events, contact information, copies of the bylaws, study guides, many of the documents associated with the running of beer competitions, and all news updates concerning the BJCP.
 Members are encouraged to visit the site often in order to keep up-to-date with BJCP issues and events.
 Members may also review their personal judge records via the site, update personal contact information, as well as check the status of Organizer Reports for events in which they participated.